vxgmichel/pytango-devicetest/README.md

 ## Synopsis

 Resources for Tango device unit testing.
-Contain a test context, a test case and a console interface.
 It is based on the '--file' tango option to run a server without database.

+## Content

+- A tango test context
+- A unittest case
+- A console interface.

 ## Requirement

-This package is required:

 - PyTango 8.1.2